confident-software-delivery/resources/README.md

 Besides the key differences between them, they all have something they need to exist: **automation**.

-Note that this hands-on workshop leverages the so-called GitLab Continuous Integration (GitLab CI/CD), which is the built-in Continuous Integration, Continuous Deployment, and Continuous Delivery support to build, test, and deploy your application offered by GitLab.

 ### Deployment pipeline

 Martin Fowler took some time on May 2013 to document the [concept of Deployment Pipeline](<(https://martinfowler.com/bliki/DeploymentPipeline.html)>) as a way to deal with one of the challenges of an automated build and test environment: you want your build to be fast, so that you can get fast feedback, but comprehensive tests take a long time to run.